pabtomas/dotfiles/navy/SPEC.md

         id: registercontainersjson
         scope: *
     ```
-    The result of the `/containers/json` request will be store into the `registercontainersjson` variable into your GO templates.
+    The result of the `/containers/json` Request will be store into the `registercontainersjson` variable into your GO templates.
 It will be visible into all your Requests & Commands.

 ### `Datasource.id`